 Although these glasses sound like the perfect solution, there are still a few things to keep in mind.
 Self-tinting glasses do indeed change their percentage of light transmission, however not in the wink of an eye.

-While the darkening process takes 15-30 seconds, lightening may require 5-10 minutes.
+While the darkening process takes 15-30 seconds, they may require 5-10 minutes to become lighter.

-So, whether this is a make-or-break factor is an individual decision.
+This is an individual decision you will need to make.
 An advantage of having photochromic lenses is that you’ll always have them with you and there’s no way of forgetting your interchangeable lenses at home or in the car.

-One may also argue that the darkening process is more important for protecting the eyes than the lightening process.
-And, changing your lenses requires about 15-30 seconds (putting down your backpack, finding the lenses, changing them, packing everything back up).
+One may also argue that the darkening process is more important for protecting the eyes than the opposite.
+Plus, changing your lenses requires about 15-30 seconds (putting down your backpack, finding the lenses, changing them, packing everything back up).
 As a result, your eyes are unprotected during this time.
 With self-tinting lenses, everything happens automatically.